Dr Mark Frost

 I would consider postgraduate enquiries relating to any of these areas, and would welcome opportunities for media interviews and other opportunities to speak about my work.

 I am currently working on a monograph on pastoral in early Victorian fiction that is rooted in recent ecocritical interest in the urban and rural; environmental sovereignty and hierarchies; slow violence and environmental justice criticism; boundaries/intersectionality; and deconstruction.
 Recent essays on Dickens and pastoral and Ruskin and ecology were early manifestations of this project.
+I am editing a four-volume collection of primary sources on the history of environments and ecology in the long nineteenth century.
 I also work on late-Victorian environmental disaster narratives, particularly the work of Richard Jefferies, and I have produced a scholarly edition of Richard Jefferies' After London.

 My research on John Ruskin and 19th century science, politics, and culture yielded a monograph, The Lost Companions and John Ruskin's Guild of St George: a Revisionary History and articles for Victorian Literature and Culture, Nineteenth Century Prose, Journal of Commonwealth Literature.
 Green Letters, and a special issue of Critical Survey (co-edited with Paraic Finnerty).

 I am interested in literature and environment in the Victorian period, and my work is rooted in a range of recent and emerging ecocritical contexts.
 I focus on: